Mountain view in torngats

 Ocean Endeavour

-Our spacious, ice-strengthened vessel features twenty Zodiacs, advanced navigation equipment, and stabilizers.
+Our spacious, ice-strengthened vessel features twenty Zodiacs, and advanced navigation equipment.
 A doctor, paramedic, medical clinic, and enhanced health regime offer peace of mind.
 Roomy facilities offer comfortable travel with plenty of breathing room for all.

 Learn more about Ship name